Japanese female lawmaker laughed at for comments on teen exploitation

 “Everyone, this is no laughing matter.
 It is an important issue,” she said.
 “I hope that instead of laughing, we can work together on this.”

 The moment went viral on Japanese social media.
 One user commented: “This video makes me think that no matter how much it is a man’s world, we really need women in the Diet.
 Even if they are laughed off, we need people to speak up for us.”
-Another said: “More than what happened with Will Smith, it was for more shocking to see on the same day, lots of male lawmakers laughing aloud at Shiomura’s comments.”
+Another said: “More than what happened with Will Smith, it was far more shocking to see on the same day, lots of male lawmakers laughing aloud at Shiomura’s comments.”

 18歳でAV出演させられる事になるかもという瀬戸際の質疑で爆笑できる神経が理解不能— 𝐄𝐌𝐈𝐋 (@emil418) March 28, 2022